stevenjackson/vagrant-test-automation/README.md

 Description
 -----------
-Project using vagrant to setup an ATDD environment on centos 6.3 box
+Project using vagrant to setup an ATDD environment with GUI on centos 6.3 box

 Dependencies
 ----------------------